We Can Help When Someone Else’s Negligence Causes Traumatic Brain Injury

 Every concussion needs to be taken seriously because it can eventually lead to severe problems down the road.
 Even a “minor” concussion can result in post-concussive syndrome, epilepsy, post-traumatic vertigo, headaches or other brain damage if left untreated.
 No matter the details of the injury to yourself or your loved one, you should seek medical attention and then contact an attorney.
-The San Francisco brain injury lawyers at The Brandi Law Firm have experience handling these types of cases.
+The San Francisco traumatic brain injury (TBI) lawyers at The Brandi Law Firm have experience handling these types of cases.

 Brain injuries affect more than just the victim.
 They can have lifelong consequences for family and friends as well.
 We work hard to protect the rights and interests of everyone affected by the injury.
 Our California attorneys have developed a solid reputation for success when handling brain and head injury cases.
 We understand the serious consequences of a TBI and work to protect the rights of people dealing with these devastating injuries.
 If you or a loved one has survived a car crash, medical malpractice, fall or any accident, then we can help.